ahnaf-zamil/monsoon/README.md

 ```

 ## To Do
-- Integrate Kafka for streaming new messages to batch processors (This is to prevent bombarding the DB with new messages)
-- Create background workers or worker services to batch write new messages to PostgreSQL database
 - Postgres DB setup for authentication and data store
 - Use separate databases for storing application data (users, rooms) and messages
 - Implement message bucketing and partitons